Aleksandar9999/ISA/README.md

 Student 2 - Marko Trifunovic RA /2018

-Student 3 - Aleksandar Brkljac RA /2018
+Student 3 - Aleksandar Brkljac RA 225/2018

 Emails and passwords:
-For ordinary client - username/email: badzaic@gmail.com password: bojan
+For ordinary client - username/email: abrkljac052@gmail.com password: bojan
+Rest are saved in database script.

 The backend is a Maven SpringBoot application.
 Can be found in the Backend folder.
 It can be started normally as a Java project in Eclipse.
 PostgreSQL is needed for the backend.
 Database connection settings can be found in the application.properties file.